May rebukes Trump as she bids to sell Brexit deal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-London: Theresa May rebuked Donald Trump and insisted Britain could strike trade agreements outside the EU as she launched a nationwide tour on Tuesday to whip up support for the contested Brexit divorce deal.
+LONDON: Theresa May rebuked Donald Trump and insisted Britain could strike trade agreements outside the EU as she kicked off a nationwide tour on Tuesday to whip up support for the contested Brexit divorce deal.

-Prime Minister May headed to Wales and Northern Ireland, hours after US President Trump said it seemed like a "great deal" for the European Union that could block Britain from forging its own trade agreements with the United States.
+The British prime minister headed to Wales and Northern Ireland, hours after the US president said it seemed like a "great deal" for the European Union that could block Britain from forging its own trade agreements with the United States.

 Trump suggested May had made a mistake by signing an agreement that might impede a future trade deal between London and Washington.